Cultural Humility

 1. Personal Reflection: Fostering cultural humility should begin with introspection regarding the foundations for one’s own cultural identity, beliefs, perceptions, attitudes, and behaviors.
 This can be done using survey instruments and prompts.

 2. Reflection Papers: A second option is an awareness-raising “one-minute” paper based on the following prompt: “How does the material you’ve heard thus far connect or conflict with your prior knowledge, beliefs, or values?”
 (Nilson, 2019).
-This brief reflection can be integrated into lectures during class or assigned to students engaged in course readings.
-The goal is to increase awareness of the relation of material on topics having to do with cultural humility to their previously held perspectives.
+This brief reflection can be completed during class or assigned to students outside of class.

 3. Journaling: A third option involves journal writing prompts tied to videos, readings, guest speakers, course lectures, interviews, and other structured learning activities.
-Students could also be asked to reflect on cultural humility by engaging in creative work (e.g., creating or locating collage, music, video clips) to encourage innovative connections and enhance critical thinking (Anderson Juarez et al., 2006).
+(Anderson Juarez et al., 2006).

 2. Interpersonal or Group Discussion: Students can benefit from comparing their own reflections on issues related to cultural humility with those of their peers.
 Several techniques may be used to encourage meaningful interaction and dialogue.